Reading progress: 0%

 Social media platforms add another layer of complexity.
 Visibility often depends on continuous presence.
 Artists share parts of their daily lives, how they create their art, and their thoughts to stay connected.
 The line between musician and content creator is becoming less clear.
 The quiet room becomes a stage for a performance that never ends.

-This situation is similar to earlier tensions, but in a new form.
-In 1965, Newport sparked debate about whether businesses should compromise their values to make more money.
-Today, artists deal with a digital landscape where the way platforms work affects artistic decisions.
+This situation echoes earlier tensions in a new form.
+In 1965, Newport sparked arguments about authenticity, commerce, and stylistic change.
+Today, artists face a digital landscape where platform design shapes artistic decisions.
 The negotiation between autonomy and exposure continues.

 Independent artists have found ways to adapt.
 Direct-to-fan platforms, crowdfunding, and niche communities offer alternatives to algorithmic dominance.
 However, those who understand and use platform logic still have an advantage.

-The voice, which was passed down through stories and then on records, is now sent through code.
+The voice, once passed down through stories and then through records, is now routed through code.
 The intimacy listeners feel is filtered through systems designed to keep listeners engaged and interested.
 The structure helps explain how modern songs are shared.

 Gatekeepers have changed, but they are still around.
 Knowing what their role is helps us understand the bigger economic situation of bedroom pop and indie folk.
 Intimacy is still strong, but it depends on networks that the singer can’t control.